pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.max`

 ##  `buildCustomCert`
 Allows customizing the certificate.
-It takes Base64 encoded PEM format certificate and private key as arguments and returns object with PEM-encoded certificate and key.
+It returns object with PEM-encoded certificate and key.
 Note that the returned object can be passed to the `genSignedCert` function to sign a certificate using this CA.

+_Parameters_:

+- Base64 encoded PEM format certificate

+- Base64 encoded PEM format private key

+_Example_: `$ca := buildCustomCert "base64-encoded-ca-crt" "base64-encoded-ca-key"`

 _Implementation_: `github.com/Masterminds/sprig/v3.buildCustomCertificate`

 ##  `camelcase`